-- 1. Grasp the theoretical concepts of neutrino oscillations and various neutrino mass models. - 2.
+- The students are expected to have the ability to: - 1.
+Grasp the theoretical concepts of neutrino oscillations and various neutrino mass models. - 2.
 Understand details of various currently running and upcoming experimental facilities. - 3.
 Understand the role of neutrinos in the early universe.